daattali/beautiful-jekyll/_posts/2023-02-28-Google-Cloud-Professional-Cloud-Architect.md

 Once they are happy the room is secure, your exam is started.
 The proctor monitors you via the webcam and microphone and will pause the exam if there are any issues and contact you via the secure browser chat functionality.
 This has happened to me once when the proctor advised my video stream had stopped working mid-exam.
 The exam was paused whilst my laptop restarted, and the proctor verified the stream was working again.

-On a second occassion, the proctor advised my video stream wasn't working before the exam had started- a reboot failed to resolve the issue and I was advised to contact Kryterion support.
+On a second occasion, the proctor advised my video stream wasn't working before the exam had started- a reboot failed to resolve the issue and I was advised to contact Kryterion support.
 This wasn't the greatest start to the exam, as I was now past my scheduled start time, however support were able to reschedule the exam to begin as soon a i had finished troubleshooting the issue with them, or I could book it for another day if it was no longer convenient.

 It is best to book your exam ahead of time, as this gives you a date to work towards completing study and revision and helps ensure you get to choose a date/time that suits you best.
 If you leave booking the exam until after you finish your studying, you may find there aren’t as many convenient times available as you would like.
 If you find yourself in this position, check back regularly as I've seen a lot of times that were not available when checking the previous day, become available a day or two later.
 Provided you give at least 24 hours' notice, you are free to reschedule your exam to another time if for any reason you are not ready.